ArchooD2/snaparg/README.md

 # snaparg

-`snaparg` is a Python library that wraps around `argparse` to make CLI tools more user-friendly by forgiving small typos in argument names and offering helpful suggestions.
+`snaparg` is a lightweight Python library that wraps around the built-in `argparse` module, making command-line interfaces more user-friendly by detecting typos in argument names and suggesting the closest valid alternatives.

+Perfect for scripts and tools that aim to be a little more forgiving to users without sacrificing the power and flexibility of `argparse`.

+---

+## ✨ Features

+- Drop-in replacement for `argparse.ArgumentParser`
+- Detects mistyped CLI flags and suggests corrections
+- Compatible with existing `argparse`-based code
+- Zero dependencies — works out of the box

+---

-## Example
+## 🔧 Example

 ```bash
 $ python demo.py --iput file.txt